WoSai/shouqianba-doc/en/api/admin_en.md

 Using expired or invalid `terminal_key` to sign your requests will result in illegal signature responses.

-We recommend each terminal checks in before the first transaction of each day.
+We recommend that each terminal check in before the first transaction of each day.

 ### API Target